Moapa, Nevada: History

 The first permanent settlement at Moapa was made in 1865.

 Two Hal Roach short silent comedies were filmed here: Black Cyclone in 1925 and Flying Elephants with Laurel and Hardy in 1927.
 Moapa was the site of a wildfire that began on July 1, 2010.
 The fire covered at least 680 acre and destroyed at least 15 buildings, largely in the Warm Springs Ranch.

-The Muddy River begins in the Upper Muddy on Warm Springs Ranch.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 150.8 square miles (390.5 km2), all land.